 In addition to the protection afforded by WCA, destruction of any state-threatened plants occurring on a calcareous fen may be regulated under Minnesota's endangered species law.
+The DNR well construction approvals with subsequent appropriation permit applications within 5 miles of a known calcareous fen, submittal requirements are automatically elevated to a higher level of technical data collection, analysis and review to better understand the hydrogeologic setting and to avoid impacts.
 MPCA rules prohibit discharge of any sewage, industrial waste, or other waste to a calcareous fen.
+Other wetland types if left not impacted bordering a calcareous fen provide a critical buffer from activities in the vicinity and help to protect the integrity of the fen.

 - Alteration of groundwater flow regime

 - Physical disturbance

 - Alteration of surface water flow

-- · Loss of protected species - · Discharge to outstanding resource value water - · Alteration of soil and water chemistry from discharges to fen - · Loss of surrounding wetland habitat that act as a buffer for calcareous fens
+- Loss of protected species

+- Discharge to outstanding resource value water

+- Alteration of soil and water chemistry from discharges to fen

+- Loss of surrounding wetland habitat that act as a buffer for calcareous fens